 - Stocks and securities

 - Real estate

-- The list does go on, but some people start to glaze over at private equity, hedge funds, sale of a business, or intellectual property, mineral rights, crops, life insurance, etc.
+- The list does go on, but some people start to glaze over at private equity, hedge funds, or intellectual property, mineral rights, crops, life insurance, etc.

 The gift of giving

 Perhaps you’ve been considering a DAF for some time?
-Or have hesitated recommending yours to a friend, child, or family member who may think a DAF is only for the rich?
+Or you’ve hesitated recommending one to a friend, child, or family member who may think a DAF is only for the rich?
 Might they benefit from “the perfect tool” to manage and grow their generosity?
 Something that helps making giving fun again, and not an administrative chore?
-A tool that allows them to manage their current, future and emergency giving all from a smartphone?
+A tool that allows them to manage their current, future, and emergency giving all from a smartphone?

 Maybe it’s time to explore a DAF or share with someone you know about how yours helps you give.